Bihaqo/t3f/docs/troubleshooting.rst

 If something does not work, try

-* Installing the latest version of the library (see InstallationInstructions_)
+* Installing the latest version of the library (see :ref:`InstallationInstructions`)

 * Importing TensorFlow in the following way:

 .. code-block:: python

   import tensorflow.compat.v1 as tf tf.disable_v2_behavior()
   tf.enable_resource_variables()